aspose-total/Aspose.Total-Products/total/en/android-java/conversion/ott-to-excel/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert OTT to EXCEL in Android Applications or Online App" h2="Export OTT to EXCEL in Android via Java without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for Android via Java is a comprehensive suite of APIs that enables developers to integrate OTT to EXCEL conversion feature into their Android applications.
+The process of conversion involves two steps.
+Firstly, Aspose.Words for Android via Java, a feature-rich document manipulation and conversion API, is used to convert OTT to HTML.
+Secondly, Aspose.Cells for Java is used to convert HTML to EXCEL.

+Aspose.Words for Android via Java is a powerful API that provides a wide range of features for manipulating documents.
+It supports a variety of document formats, including OTT, and enables developers to convert documents from one format to another.
+It also provides features for creating, editing, and converting documents.

+Aspose.Cells for Java is a powerful API that enables developers to create, edit, and convert spreadsheets.
+It supports a variety of spreadsheet formats, including EXCEL, and enables developers to convert documents from one format to another.
+It also provides features for creating, editing, and converting spreadsheets.

-By using [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) you can integrate OTT to EXCEL conversion feature inside your android applications.
-Firstly, you can convert OTT to HTML by using feature-rich, document manipulation and conversion API [Aspose.Words for Android via Java](https://products.aspose.com/words/android-java/).
-After that, by using [Aspose.Cells for Java](https://products.aspose.com/cells/android-java/), you can convert HTML to EXCEL.
+By using Aspose.Total for Android via Java, developers can easily integrate OTT to EXCEL conversion feature into their Android applications.
+The two APIs, Aspose.Words for Android via Java and Aspose.Cells for Java, provide powerful features for manipulating and converting documents and spreadsheets, making it easy to convert OTT to EXCEL.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}